Stop Home Foreclosure in Georgia!Its Not Too Late

 In some instances, other options may be preferable to bankruptcy, but it depends on personal circumstances.
 Here are a few things I’d like you to consider:

 - Find out if you opt for a short sale, whether your lender will give you enough time to sell your home.
 If you are behind on repayments and facing bankruptcy, the idea of having the house on the market for six months, and then possibly selling for less than you owe, isn’t going to appeal to any bank.

 - A short sale will potentially leave you homeless, facing a large tax bill, and you’ll still have a lousy credit score because of the payments you’ve missed.

 - You also need to take the deficiency judgment into account.
 If you do sell your home for less than you owe the bank, you will likely be expected to pay the difference.
 You will also have to pay income tax on that amount, and this could be considerable.

 - Unless you can find a way to pay the bank what you owe, whatever route you decide to follow, the question is where will you live if you lose your home.

 - Whether you are 60, 90, or 120 days late on mortgage payments, your credit score will have been adversely affected.
 Odds are you have missed other payments too.
 Bankruptcy can stop foreclosure and eliminate, or at very least significantly reduce, your debt.
 This will put you on the road to credit repair with a very worthwhile asset intact.

 Believe me, bankruptcy is a very powerful tool that can be used to save your home, and often it is the only tool my clients have at their disposal.

-The Law Offices of Stanley J. Kakol has a team of bankruptcy attorneys who are experts in bankruptcy and foreclosure in Georgia.
+The SJK Law Firm has a team of bankruptcy attorneys who are experts in bankruptcy and foreclosure in Georgia.
 They will take care of the situation so that you can stay at home where you belong!